coopyey/personal-site/content/plants.md

 **Pot:** 6" nursery pot \
 I typically stay away from succulents because my growing environment tends to be on the chilly end and I just have had poor luck with succulents in the past, but this little guy stood out like a sore thumb.
 It is a dwarf succulent that grows regular leaves like aloe, but on the leaves are white teeth that give it a jagged, toothed appearance.
 The teeth are soft to the touch rather than spiny like a cactus, so it's quite fun to run your finger along and feel.
 Very funky little guy, and once I found out this particular cross was called 'Pepe,' I was in love.
 Very excited to have this funky little guy in my collection.

+## Anise Hyssop
+**Latin Name:** *Agastache foeniculum* \
+**Planted:** April 17, 2024 \
+**Sprouted:** April 25, 2024 \
+**Potted:** May 21, 2024 \
+**Pot:** 6" nursery pot \
+**Type:** Soil sow in grow tray on heating pad \
+Part of the mint family!
+I currently have two cells that I am attempting to germinate.
+I plan to keep one plant for myself, and take the second plant up to a friend of mine. :D These have finally been potted and I am very happy - they smell a little weird, but I'm very excited to have them!
+I plan to give one to my friend, so I am waiting for one to be established enough to give to her. :>

+## Black Beauty Tomatoes
+**Latin Name:** *Solanum lycopersicum* \
+**Planted:** April 20, 2024 🌿 \
+**Sprouted:** April 25, 2024 \
+**Potted:** May 20, 2024 \
+**Pot:** Outside \
+**Type:** Soil sow in a grow tray on heating pad \
+I have three cells of these I am attempting to sprout.
+Very dark, black tomatoes that are supposed to taste absolutely amazing.
+I'm hoping to get these large enough to get put outside before the summer hits too hard, and then baby them through the hot summer to get some mighty delicious tomatoes.
+(Tomatoes are prolific where I live, so three plants will be far too many - I'm hoping to produce enough to give tomatoes to my friends as well. :>) Two of these plants have successfully sprouted!
+I'd moved these outside, and now they're finally put into planters (the soil here is poor, so it's all containers) to grow!

+## Catnip
+**Latin Name:** *Nepeta cataria* \
+**Planted:** April 17, 2024 \
+**Sprouted:** April 26, 2024 \
+**Potted:** May 21, 2024 \
+**Pot:** 6" nursery pot \
+**Type:** Soil sow in grow tray on heating pad \
+I currently have one cell that I am attempting to germinate.
+I hope the kitties appreciate all that I do for them. 😭 One initially sprouted, and then a second sprouted and I carefully moved it to one of the failed cells for the St. John's Wort, so now I have two that are growing!
+I plan to give one of these plants to my friend, so I am waiting for one of them to grow strong enough to travel. :>

 ## Chocolate Mint
 **Latin Name:** *Mentha piperita* \
 **Type:** Perennial \